 He said the standard he would apply instead would be “that the benefit outweighs the risk in a public health emergency”.

-The Trump administration said on September 1 that it would not collaborate with an international effort to develop and distribute a Covid-19 vaccine because it did not want to be constrained by multilateral groups influenced by the World Health Organisation (WHO) and China.
+The Trump administration said on September 1 that it would not collaborate with an international effort to develop and distribute a SARS-CoV-2 vaccine because it did not want to be constrained by multilateral groups influenced by the World Health Organisation (WHO) and China.

 The Chinese authorities have authorised three vaccines for limited or emergency use without Phase 3 trials having being conducted.